langenhagen/experiments-and-tutorials/Python/gig-e-camera-hello/README.md

 # Gig-E Camera Hello
 A proof of concept for making the interaction with the Opto Engineering Gig-E camera.

+Get the MVS SDK files from a closed source.

 Inspect and run `bash setup.sh` to get an automated setup.

 Inspect and run `harvesters-gui-hello.py` to see the image.
 Basically taken from the